Great Life Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 The Bottom Line

-Judging by its ingredients alone, Great Life Grain Free looks to be an above-average dry dog food.
+Judging by its ingredients alone, Great Life Grain Free Dog Food looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 33% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 44% for the overall product line.

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing an above average amount of meat.

 Great Life Grain Free Dog Food is a plant-based kibble using an above average amount of chicken, buffalo or salmon as its main sources of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content.